JosephAntony1/HoneyGuide/README.md

 ### Usage

 Start the app and ensure the notification that the app is listening for chirps exists on the top left of your phone.
-Play of the .wav files labeled: description1, description2, or description3 while the app is listening for chirps and the app will bring up information about a particular art piece.
+Play one of the .wav files labeled: description1, description2, or description3 while the app is listening for chirps and the app will bring up information about a particular art piece.